Do you often find yourself shooting at weddings?

-So first off, let’s talk about build quality; it’s a tank, it’s solid as you guys know what all the GM lenses are like, they flawless.
+So first off, let’s talk about build quality; it’s a tank, it’s solid as you guys know what all the GM lenses are like; they are flawless.

 It’s the same as all the other G Master lenses; it just lacks the aperture control dial like the prime lenses have, but it still has the function button on the side and the AF mF switch.

 It is a full-weather sealed lens, and it does have an 82 mil filter through it.

 A strange question I got the other day was how does the lens feel, and I’m going to say, it feels hard feels it is a little bit of a heavy lens.